KatherineMichel/church-website-and-marketing-on-a-budget/website_requirements.md

 * Wasted space
 *
 ### Areas for Improvement
-* The website was made using an outdated technique called Flash
 * Poor color choice (blue and pink are not complementary)
 * Use of clip art should be avoided if possible
 * Welcome Page runs the risk of being a "data dump," wasted space